henrythewasp/css-url-checker/README.md

-# grunt-css-img-checker
+# grunt-css-url-checker

-> Checks existance of image file URLs in CSS files
+> Checks existance of URLs in CSS files

 ## Getting Started
 This plugin requires Grunt `~0.4.5`